 Keto Pumpkin Latte Recipe

 When you are craving a pumpkin spice latte, nothing else will do.
 Luckily, you don’t have to compromise.
 With this Keto pumpkin latte recipe, you can have your cake and eat it too.
 A little bit of pumpkin purée gives this latte an authentic fall taste that can’t be matched by any artificial flavor.
 And of course, we can’t forget the pumpkin spice mix, with ginger, cinnamon, cloves, and nutmeg, all mixed in perfect proportion.
-It’s a little bit sweet and a little bit spicy just what the doctor ordered to keep you warm on the long, cold, grey days.
+It’s a little bit sweet and a little bit spicy, just what the doctor ordered to keep you warm on long, cold, grey days.

 Pumpkin Purée: Canned vs. Homemade

 Have you heard the rumor that canned pumpkin purée is actually made from squash?
 Actually, this is because the term “pumpkin” can be applied to a wide variety of winter squash including Boston marrow and several others as well as the classic Dickinson pumpkin.
 This is not necessarily a bad thing as some varieties of squash are sweeter and more tender than straight pumpkin.

 If you don’t mind the chance of getting squash, canned pumpkin purée can be a great timesaver.
 Just make sure that you purchase pumpkin purée and not pumpkin pie filling which usually contains added sweeteners along with spices.

 If you want to make sure that there is nothing but pumpkin in your purée, it’s easy to make your own.
 If you cook the pumpkin in your oven, you can roast it for extra flavor.
 You can even cook the pumpkin in your instant pot!